 Early Life

-Mitchell P. Rales was born in August 1956, in Pittsburgh, Pennsylvania, and grew up in Bethesda, Maryland.
-He graduated from Walt Whitman High School in 1974, where he was captain of the football and baseball teams.
-Rales earned a degree in business administration from Miami University in 1978 and was a member of the Beta Theta Pi fraternity.
+Mitchell P. Rales was born in August 1956, in Pittsburgh, Pennsylvania.
+He grew up in Bethesda, Maryland, and graduated from Walt Whitman High School in 1974, where he was captain of the football and baseball teams.
+Rales earned a degree in business administration from Miami University in 1978.

 Rise to Success